JChrist/gitextender/README.md

 the branches that exist locally and have been configured to track a remote branch.

-It fast-forwards commits in remote branches to local branches.
+It tries to fast-forward commits in remote branches to local branches.
-If the local branch cannot be merged to the tracked remote using fast-forward only, then a simple merge will be attempted.
+If the local branch cannot be merged to the tracked remote using fast-forward only, and the respective setting has been enabled through `File->Settings->Other Settings->GitExtender Settings` then a simple merge will be attempted.
 If there are conflict errors, it will be aborted and an error notification will be shown.
 In this case, the update must be performed manually for the reported branch.